Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

-The searched relationship between tachyons in the Majorana Tower and the bosonic string can be obtained by considering the scattering of two Majorana tachyons having the same rest mass $m_1=m_2 = m$ and momenta $k_1=k_2=k$.
-After having proved that the imaginary part of the poles $k_n$ corresponding to the real part of the zeros of $\zeta(z)$ has to be $1/2$, as expected by the RH, one to follow this idea, has to assume that \cite{castro},
+Consider now the scattering of two Majorana tachyons having the same rest mass $m_1=m_2 = m$ and momenta $k_1=k_2=k$.
+We apply the rules for the scattering used in the bosonic string to find that the imaginary part of the poles $k_n$, corresponding to the real part of the zeros of $\zeta(z)$, has to be $1/2$, as expected by the RH.
+To this aim, one has to assume the following, already known, condition for the Mandelstam variables

-with the on-shell condition $s=-2$, $j=0$ and $k_i = -2$, for the ground state of the open bosonic string.
-If this condition is not satisfied what we search cannot be poles of the Veneziano amplitude $A(s,t,u)$, to obtain the whole spectrum of $\lambda_n$ now one has to keep valid the constraint in Eq. \ref{onshell} and vary the momenta of the particles.
-If the particle is a Majorana-Tower particle, then a relationship between energy and mass with the angular momentum is also found.
+with the on-shell condition $s=-2$, $j=0$ and $k_i = -2$, for the ground state as in the case of the open bosonic string.
+If this condition is not satisfied what we search cannot be poles of the Veneziano amplitude $A(s,t,u)$, to obtain the whole spectrum of $\lambda_n$ now one has to keep valid the constraint in Eq.~(\ref{onshell}) and vary the momenta of the particles.
+Thus the poles are located across the critical line.
+This means that the searched value must be $1/2$ as proved in Ref. \cite{castro}.